LoganRan625/add_bash_template/README.md

     }

-# add_bash_template
+# add_bash_templates

-choose templates of functions, variables, loops, from a bash_templates file to add to your file_name.sh
+choose templates of functions, variables, loops, etc... from a bash_templates file to add to your file.sh whats great about this is the entire process is sizable. you can remeove any templates or add any custom templates to **"bash_templates"** file. as long as you follow the "Example:" under **"BEFORE RUNNING:"** if the template header in the file does not have the proper syntax it may not get picked up as an option in the **"add_bash_templates"** menu.

 # BEFORE RUNNING: